Post-Tax Deductions And Garnishments

 From the Adjustments screen, you’ll see active deductions highlighted in blue under the Deductions column.
 Edits can be made by selecting on the amount highlighted in blue and selecting Save.

 Continue running payroll until you select Confirm Withdrawal for the pay run.

 If the deduction amount exceeds the limit, the deduction will be reduced until it meets the limit.
 If the deduction exceeds the employee’s net pay, you’ll need to reduce the deduction amount until net pay is greater than or equal to $0.

 How To Stop Deductions

 If you’ve created a deduction with a limit, it will automatically stop deducting from your employee’s paychecks once the set limit has been met.
 Deductions can also be manually deactivated at any time.

 To manually deactivate a deduction:

-- Navigate to the employee’s profile > select the deduction.
+Navigate to the Payroll Team tab and click on the employee’s profile > select the deduction.

 Deactivating a deduction will set the Stop Deducting At amount equal to the Deducted To Date amount.